dlubac/Coursera-Data-Science-Capstone/Presentation/Capstone_Presentation.md

 - A loop is run based on the number of tokens
   - The lookup table is filtered so that the first column matches the first token, the second column matches the second token, and so on
   - After all columns are matched the filtered table is returned from the function.
 The first row in the table is considered to be the final prediction
-  - If after filtering the table it has no rows left (no matching n-grams) the first token is removed and the algorithm is recursively called.
+  - If after filtering the table no rows are left (no matching n-grams) the first token is removed and the algorithm is recursively called.
 This continues until a prediction can be made or there are no tokens remaining.
 If no tokens are left a null value is returned

 ***